apache/accumulo-website/contributor/making-release.md

 Given all of this, it's recommended that you only attempt making a release from a GNU/Linux machine.

+## Triage issues.

+Before creating a release candidate, all open issues with a fix version of the release candidate should be triaged.
+During the transition from JIRA to GitHub issues, anyone doing triage will need to search for open issues in both locations.
+Searching in both locations is only necessary for branches that have not released since the transition started.

 ## Create the candidate

 **TL;DR**